-- 62. A candidate, whose grade in both components of Professional Knowledge (PK) (BCS, PPS) and Professional Skills (PS) (all themes) and Becoming a Doctor (BD) is Acceptable shall have passed the year and may proceed to the Transition Year of the MBBS programme. - 63.
+- 66. A candidate whose grade in any assessment domain is Unacceptable at second attempt will be required to apply to the Discretionary Panel for a third and final attempt.
+If the discretionary attempt is granted the candidate will be eligible to enter the resit examination for the relevant domain(s) in the Year 1 resit testing period (or next available opportunity) in brackets or may choose to repeat the Year 1 in full at third attempt and sit all domains of assessment, regardless of whether they had passed them at second attempt.
+A candidate whose grade in Becoming a Doctor in a repeat year is Cause for Concern or Borderline will also be required to apply to the Discretionary Panel for a third and final attempt. - 67.
 A candidate will be allowed two submissions of the SSC in their repeat year; if the final attempt receives a mark of Unacceptable, then the student will receive a C for BD and will be deemed to have failed the assessment and therefore the programme.
-Such students may be eligible for a 3rd discretionary attempt, in accordance with the procedure for consideration for a final discretionary attempt at an assessment - 64.
-A candidate, whose grade in any one or more assessment domains (including either or both components of Professional Knowledge (PK)) is Unacceptable, on the second attempt, or Borderline or Cause for Concern for Becoming a Doctor (BD) will be deemed to have failed the examination and therefore the programme.
-Such students may be eligible for a 3rd discretionary attempt, in accordance with the procedure for consideration for a final discretionary attempt at an assessment. - 65.
+Such students may be eligible for a 3rd discretionary attempt, in accordance with the procedure for consideration for a final discretionary attempt at an assessment. - 68.
 A candidate who has previously been awarded a Borderline grade for Becoming a Doctor (BD) cannot progress to the Transition Year if the grading committee concludes that their performance remains borderline and such students may eligible for a third discretionary attempt at an assessment (see paragraph 3).
-A candidate whose attendance does not meet the threshold and on this basis receives the grade of Borderline will be reviewed at the grading committee, which exceptionally can alter the grade. - 66.
+A candidate whose attendance does not meet the threshold and on this basis receives the grade of Borderline will be reviewed at the grading committee, which exceptionally can alter the grade. - 69.
 Candidates offered a third and final attempt will be required repeat the year and sit all domains of assessment and pass all elements of Becoming a Doctor (BD), regardless of whether they have passed the domain (or component of) in a previous academic year.

-Progression from Year 1 to the Transition Year following a repeat of the first year at 3rd attempt Discretionary Attempt
+Progression from Year 1 to the Transition Year following a repeat of the first year at 3rd attempt Discretionary Attempt.

-- 67. A candidate, whose grade in both components of the Professional Knowledge (PK) (BCS, PPS) and Professional Skills (PS) and Becoming a Doctor (BD) is Acceptable shall have passed the year and may proceed to the Transition Year of the MBBS programme. - 68.
+- 70. A candidate, whose grade in both components of the Professional Knowledge (PK) (BCS, PPS) and Professional Skills (PS) and Becoming a Doctor (BD) is Acceptable shall have passed the year and may proceed to the Transition Year of the MBBS programme. - 71.
 A candidate whose attendance does not meet the threshold and on this basis receives the grade of Borderline will be reviewed at the grading committee, which exceptionally can alter the grade.
-A candidate who has previously been awarded a Borderline grade for Becoming a Doctor (BD) cannot progress to the Transition Year if the grading committee concludes that their performance remains borderline and as ty of London such will be deemed to have failed the assessment and therefore the programme and will have their registration terminated.

-- 69. A candidate will be allowed two submissions of the SSC in their repeat year; if the final attempt receives a mark of Unacceptable, then the student will receive a C for BD domain and will be deemed to have failed the assessment and therefore the programme and will have their registration terminated. - 70.
+A candidate who has previously been awarded a Borderline grade for Becoming a Doctor (BD) cannot progress to the Transition Year if the grading committee concludes that their performance remains borderline and as such will be deemed to have failed the assessment and therefore the programme and will have their registration terminated. - 72.
+A candidate will be allowed two submissions of the SSC in their repeat year; if the final attempt receives a mark of Unacceptable, then the student will receive a Cause for Concern grade for BD domain and will be deemed to have failed the assessment and therefore the programme and will have their registration terminated. - 73.
 A candidate, whose grade in any one or more assessment domains (including either or both components of Professional Knowledge (PK)) is Unacceptable, or Borderline or Cause for Concern for BD on the third attempt, shall be deemed to have failed the programme and will have their registration terminated.